Blog

 ✔️ Extracorporeal Shockwave Therapy (ESWT)

-The trial included 54 people with chronic medial epicondylitis (pain lasting more than 3 months).
+The trial followed 54 people with chronic medial elbow pain (pain lasting more than 3 months).
 Participants received either:

 • A single ultrasound-guided PRP injection, or

-• Three weekly sessions of shockwave therapy (ESWT)
+• Three weekly sessions of ESWT (shockwave therapy)

 What Were the Results?

-• PRP was more effective overall, with greater pain relief and improved use of the elbow at 12 and 24 weeks
+🔹 PRP outperformed ESWT, with greater pain relief at 12 and 24 weeks

-• PRP’s benefits were longer-lasting, especially for people with stubborn symptoms
+🔹 PRP’s benefits were longer-lasting, especially for stubborn cases

 • Collagen production